concord-consortium/collaborative-learning/docs/image-map.md

 ### New cache entry is in Ready state
 If the existing entry is
 - `Ready` do nothing
+- `Computing Dimensions` this could happen either if the existing entry was created directly by getImage or if the existing entry was created because it is a copy of the original entry due to a URL conversion.
+If the existing entry is copy of the original entry then it should be updated.
+If the entry existing is not a copy then it should be left alone because there should be another promise updating it.
+Unlike `Computing Dimensions` an existing entry in the `Storing` state should never be copied due to a URL conversion.
-- `Computing Dimensions` and `Storing` this should mean the existing entry is being updated right now, do nothing.
+- `Storing` this should mean the existing entry is being updated by another promise, do nothing.
 If we overwrote the entry we'd kind of be orphaning the promise that was working on updating then entry.
 And it might mean the entry flips states in an unpredictable manner.
 - `Error` update the existing entry with the new entry's fields
 - `undefined` store a copy of new entry

 ### New cache entry is in the Error state
 If the existing entry is
 - `Ready` do nothing, the entry was already downloaded successfully leave it alone
+- `Computing Dimensions` this could happen either if the existing entry was created directly by getImage or if the existing entry was created because it is a copy of the original entry due to a URL conversion.
+If the existing entry is copy of the original entry then it should be updated.
+If the existing entry is not a copy then it should be left alone because there should be another promise updating it.
-- `Computing Dimensions` and `Storing` this should mean the existing entry is being updated right now, do nothing.
+- `Storing` this should mean the existing entry is being updated right now, do nothing.
 Hopefully this update of the entry will succeed where the new entry failed.
+Unlike `Computing Dimensions` an existing entry in the `Storing` state should never be copied due to a URL conversion.
 - `Error` do nothing, no point in replacing an error with an error.
 - `undefined` do nothing, there isn't a best approach here, but doing nothing simplifies the logic.